KevinTMtz/iOSApps/Twitter Feelings/README.md

 # Twitter Feelings
 Identifier of the average sentiment of a user's tweets or about a topic.

 Implementation of a Core ML model made and trained by me with Create ML.
+The model tells if the tweet is neutral, posivite or negative.

 Twitter API is used to fetch the required tweets.